-The Division of Pediatric Gastroenterology, Hepatology and Nutrition at IU School of Medicine has an excellent record of innovative research focusing on basic and translational science, and faculty physicians in this pediatric specialty area regularly participate in clinical trials of leading-edge treatments and therapies.
+The Division of Pediatric Gastroenterology, Hepatology and Nutrition at IU School of Medicine has an excellent record of innovative research focusing on basic and translational science, and faculty physicians in this pediatric subspecialty regularly participate in clinical trials of leading-edge treatments and therapies.

 Basic science and translational research are conducted at the Herman B Wells Center for Pediatric Research, which is attached to Riley Hospital for Children at IU Health in Indianapolis.